Updated May 2024

 Please enable JavaScript in your browser to complete this form.

-Wildfires are burning thousands of structures each year and the trends will likely increase in the future.
+Wildfires are burning thousands of structures each year and the trends will increase in the future.
 To accurately convey the scale of wildfire risks and impacts at the community level, we need to focus on the numbers that tell that story.

 Methods and data sources

 This post was originally published in November 2020.
-It was updated in August 2023 to incorporate more recent data.
+It was updated in May 2024 to incorporate more recent data.

-(2) Incident data reported for 2006 in Alabama was inconsistent with the rest of the data, appeared to be duplicative, and was excluded from the analysis.
+(3) Incident data reported for 2006 in Alabama was inconsistent with the rest of the data, appeared to be duplicative, and was excluded from the analysis.
 (This included two incidents: “End of Year” with 88 structures and “year to date losses” with 85 structures.)

 Data Limitations